 You’ll be able to see, alright, that dude is interested in her, she looks like she’s checked out, however, there’s something keeping her there.
 Her legs are still squared up with that guy, but her mind is wandering, what’s going on.
-There’s some kind of weird relationship thing going on there, whether they’re there as coworkers, friends, they’re on a date, any number of reasons.
+There’s some kind of weird relationship thing going on there, whether they’re there as coworkers, friends, they’re on a date, or for any number of reasons.

 You see the body language and you can understand the general idea of that situation.
-This is the same anywhere, so I would encourage you to go out and practice, that means go somewhere, go to a restaurant and sit there.
+This is the same anywhere, so I would encourage you to go out and practice, that means to go somewhere, go to a restaurant, and sit there.
 Don’t just sit there for 30 minutes while you have your meal, go sit there, get something to drink, lemonade or iced tea, if you’re cheap.

 The food court would be the best place to go in a mall because now you don’t need to worry about someone needing your table.
 You don’t worry about getting kicked out, you don’t need to have anything as far as food or anything like that, so it could be a free exercise.
 You could go there, sit there for several hours and watch all these people in their interactions.